catseye/tideay/README.markdown

 ### buffers ###

 *   **Some way to switch to a buffer by typing in part of its filename.**
-*   Should not be possible to open 2 copies of the same file.
 *   Should be able to populate buffers from all "interesting" files in the current directory tree.  (repository <=> workspace)
 *   Some nice way to move/copy a buffer while inside the editor.